green-symfony/film/README.md

 ## Install the program

-Choose the directory where you want to situate this program.
+Choose the directory where you want to situate this program.<br/>
 After you've chosen just open exactly the git_bash console and execute
 ```console
 git clone https://github.com/green-symfony/film.git && cd ./film && ./init.sh